jyalim/agave-shell-novice/_episodes/01-intro.md

 when running `ls` for the first time.
 This is a default directory generated for the user which should not be used directly by the user.
-More experienced users may have already created directories, such as `Desktop/` or `Research/`, which would be listed with the above command as well.
+More experienced users may have already created directories, such as `Research/`, which would be listed with the above command as well.

 > ## Command not found
 > If the shell can't find a program whose name is the command you typed,